prashantsachan/DC/src/js/charts/barChart/README.md

 	```
 	var chart = new BarChart(dataset, xGet, yGet)
 	```
+	* _dataset_: Collection of objects.
-	where dataset is collection of objects. xGet is a function which when called on each element of dataset, returns the value on x-Axis. yGet is a function which when called on each element of dataset, returns the value on y Axis
+	* _xGet_: A function which when called on each element of dataset, returns a value on x-Axis.
+	* _yGet_: A function which when called on each element of dataset, returns the value on y-Axis.

-	+ **e.g.**
+	__e.g.__
 	if your data is declared like this
 	```javascript
 	var dataset = [